micahflee/porcupine/BUILD.md

 For Fedora-like distros: `dnf install -y rpm-build python3-qt5`

-You can run porcupine without installing it:
+You can run porcupine without installing it (note that without installing it, you cannot set it as your default browser):

 ```sh
 ./porcupine